Skip to contents

 Details

-The current implementation uses the \(O(n\log n)\) dimension-sweep algorithm for 2D and the naive algorithm that requires calculating the hypervolume \(|X|+1\) times for dimensions larger than 2.
+The current implementation uses a \(O(n\log n)\) dimension-sweep algorithm for 2D.
+With ignore_dominated=TRUE, the 3D case uses the HVC3D algorithm (Guerreiro and Fonseca 2018) , which has \(O(n\log n)\) complexity.
+Otherwise, the implementation uses the naive algorithm that requires calculating the hypervolume \(|X|+1\) times.

 References